 This post contains affiliate links.

-Our homemade General Tso's Chicken recipe includes crispy pan-fried chicken in a sweet, sticky sauce made with ginger, garlic, soy sauce, and rice wine vinegar.
+This homemade General Tso's Chicken recipe is better than takeout, with crispy pan-fried chicken tossed in a sweet, savory general tso's sauce made with simple ingredients you already have on hand.

 How to make General Tso Chicken:

-Fry: Heat a large skillet over medium-high heat then add half a cup of oil.
-Once oil is hot, fry the chicken in batches (don’t crowd), 2-3 minutes on each side, until golden brown and cooked through.
+Fry: Heat a large skillet over medium-high heat then pour in half a cup of oil.
+Once the oil is hot, fry the chicken in batches (don't crowd it!).
+Cook for 2-3 minutes on each side until it is golden brown and cooked through.
 Remove to a plate.

-Combine: Add sauce to same pan and simmer until warm and thickened.
+Combine: Pour sauce into the same pan and simmer until it's heated and thickened.
 Toss the chicken in the sauce just before serving.
+Serve with white or brown rice or Kimchi Fried Rice and garnish with green onions and/or sesame seeds.
+Enjoy immediately!

 General Tso’s Chicken